zapabob/ROCm/README.md

  * AMD Merlin/Falcon Embedded System is not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported

+### New features to ROCm 1.8.3

+* ROCm 1.8.3 is a minor update meant to fix compatibility issues on Ubuntu releases running kernel 4.15.0-33

 ### New features to ROCm 1.8.2

 #### DKMS driver installation